 The Anthony Shaw Collection

-Anthony Shaw has been collecting art for over 40 years.
-His collection is now on long term loan to York Museums Trust.
+Anthony Shaw has been collecting art for over 40 years and his collection is on long term loan to York Museums Trust.

 Shaw is particularly drawn to work that explores the sculptural and painterly qualities of clay.

-Shaw has always felt that his collection is most at home in a domestic environment, and worked with the ceramist Martin Smith to develop a domestic-style space in which to show his collection.
+Shaw has always felt that his collection is most at home in a domestic environment and he has worked with the ceramist Martin Smith to develop a domestic-style space in which to show his collection.

-Taking the form of two rooms, Shaw placed his objects on furniture, between books on shelves, and in front of paintings, inviting visitors into the space to share the experience of living with a collection.
+Taking the form of two rooms, Shaw places his objects on furniture, between books on shelves, in front of paintings and he invites visitors in to share the experience of living with a collection.